 Aviary: 63 square feet

 The Aviary was added after we completed the main Hen House because we felt we needed more room to expand!
-It is fully secure and can be seperated from the Hen House or integrated.
+It is fully secure and can be separated from the Hen House or integrated.

 - We use course construction sand as the flooring in all of our chicken coops & pens.